What Is a Quant?

 Proprietary Trading Firms

 Jane Street, Citadel Securities, Optiver, IMC, Jump Trading, DRW.
 These firms trade their own capital and tend to be the most quantitatively intense.
 Strong culture of intellectual challenge, competitive compensation, and fast-paced environments.
+Browse quant firms by type for firm-level profiles.

 Asset Managers